thegetty/quire-docs/content/documentation/getting-started.md

 ---
-title: Getting Started
+title: Get Started
 type: essay
 weight: 4100
 ---

-## Starting a New Project
+## Start a New Project

 To create a new project, open your {{< q-glossary "command-line shell" >}} and copy and paste the text below, replacing `project-name` with what you would like your project folder to be called.
 (Don’t use spaces or special characters in your project name, and lowercase is recommended.)